functionalDev/devtools-overlay/CONTRIBUTING.md

-# Contributing to Solid Developer Tools
+# Contributing to Developer Tools

 :+1::tada: Thank you for checking out the project and wanting to contribute! :tada::+1:

-The following document is a _(work in progress)_ guide for contributing to Solid Developer Tools.
+The following document is a _(work in progress)_ guide for contributing to Developer Tools.
 It is a work in progress, so please feel free to suggest changes and improvements.
-If you have any questions, please feel free to ask on the [Solid Discord](https://discord.com/invite/solidjs).
-(We have a #devtools channel there)

 ## Tooling